Why I believe the Bible

 Before Pasteur's discoveries, nobody understood hygeine or sterilization.

-Except that the Bible spoke about them, in the book of Leviticus (written by Moses about 1400 BCE).
+Except that the Bible spoke about them, in the books of Moses (written about 1400 BCE):

 Daniel

-In the book of Daniel, kingdoms are mentioned by name, in chapter 8, while the birth of Christ is stated as occurring during what was the Roman Empire (chapter 2).
+In the book of Daniel, the birth of Christ is predicted to occur during the Roman Empire (chapter 2), while future kingdoms are mentioned by name (chapter 8).

 Something Completely Different ... the "Urantia Book"